 This self-powered machine has a shock-absorbing belt and a design that helps people walk or run with better form.
 This is especially important for people with knee pain, as running with incorrect form can further agitate injuries.

-I also like that the AssaultRunner Elite has a max user capacity of 400 pounds, which makes it an inclusive choice.
+I also like that the AssaultRunner Pro has a max user capacity of 350 pounds, which makes it an inclusive choice.
 This also means you can safely do farmer’s carries or other weighted walks like suitcase carries without a problem.

 However, all these wonderful features usually mean an expensive price tag, and the AssaultRunner Elite is no exception.
-This treadmill comes in just under $4,000, and it’s huge.
-You really need to have a dedicated space in your home or garage gym for this almost 375-pound machine (when boxed).
-On the bright side, the Elite comes with a lifetime belt warranty, 10-year frame warranty, and a three-year part warranty.
-With such a comprehensive warranty, it makes the price tag a little easier to swallow.
+This treadmill comes in just under $3,000, and it’s huge.
+You really need to have a dedicated space in your home or garage gym for this almost 300-pound machine.
+The Pro comes with a 150,000 mile belt warranty, 5-year frame warranty, and three years for moving parts.

 Best Budget Treadmill for Bad Knees: UREVO Under Desk Treadmill